-When: Late November – 31 December
+When: 25 November – 31 December 2019

 Berlin is one of the best cities for getting into the Christmas spirit, as it turns into a wonderful blaze of fairy lights and roasted chestnuts around the Christmas period.
-One of the best markets to visit has to be the WeihnachtsZauber at Gendarmenmarkt, which is located in the centre of the city, surrounded by three of Berlin’s most impressive buildings: the Deutsche Dom, the Konzerthaus and the Franzozische Friedrichstadtkirche.
+One of the best markets to visit has to be the WeihnachtsZauber at Gendarmenmarkt, which is located in the centre of the city in Mitte, surrounded by three of Berlin’s most impressive buildings: the Deutsche Dom, the Konzerthaus and the Franzozische Friedrichstadtkirche.

-Where to stay: Accommodation in Berlin
+Where to stay: Hotels in Berlin

-Where to stay: Accommodation near Champs-Élysées
+Where to stay: Hotels in Prague

-When: 24th November – 24th December
+When: November 2019 – January 2020

-Where to stay: Accommodation in Zurich
+Where to stay: Hotels in Budapest

-Where to stay: Accommodation near London
+Where to stay: Hotels in Vienna